CaptainExasperated/Readthedocs-Tutorial/docs/tutorials/convergence.markdown

-Ideally, we want to find a calculation that is "converged" - that is, tightening all of the convergence parameters does not change the dynamics - with the loosest possible convergence parameters.
+Ideally, we want to find a calculation that is converged - that is, tightening all of the convergence parameters does not change the dynamics - with the loosest possible convergence parameters.
 In order to do this, we need to complete "convergence scans."

 ## Convergence Scans